knative/docs/docs/eventing/sugar/README.md

 EOF
 ```

-!!! note
-    If the named Broker already exists, the Sugar controller does nothing, and the Trigger will not own the existing Broker.

-This will make a Broker called "sugar" in the Namespace "hello", and attempt to
-send events to the "event-display" service.
+This will make a Broker called "default" in the Namespace "hello", and attempt to send events to the "event-display" service.

-If the Broker of the given name already exists in the Namespace, the Sugar
-Controller will do nothing.
+If the Broker named "default" already exists in the Namespace, the Sugar Controller will do nothing and the Trigger will not own the existing Broker.